How do I start applying for aid?

 How do I get a Parent PLUS loan?

-Dependent students (students who require parent information on the FAFSA) are generally offered a parent PLUS loan on their award package.
-If the parent is willing to take out a Parent PLUS loan, he/she must apply online at the https://studentaid.gov.
-PLUS loans require a basic credit check and carry a 7.6% Direct Loan interest rate.
-The amount listed on the student’s award package is a suggested amount that should cover most educational expenses, however, the parent is free to request a different amount.
+Parents of dependent students (students who require parent information on the FAFSA) might be eligible to apply for a Parent PLUS loan.
+If the parent is willing to take out a Parent PLUS loan, he/she must apply online at studentaid.gov.
+PLUS loans require a basic credit check and have a fixed interest rate.
+For the current interest rate and more information about the Parent PLUS loan please review at studentaid.gov/understand-aid/types/loans/plus/parent.

 What do I do if my parent will not apply for a PLUS loan?